Context engineering

 Anthropic defines it as "strategies for curating and maintaining the optimal set of tokens during LLM inference" (Anthropic, 2025).
 This KB's treatment is consistent with that operational view but broader in architectural scope, because context efficiency is the central design concern: when bounded context is the scarce resource, whole-system structure must be designed around it.

-The operational core decomposes into four components within a single bounded call:
+The operational core decomposes into five components within a single bounded call:

 Routing — deciding what knowledge is relevant before loading it.
 The instruction-specificity/loading-frequency match (always-loaded → on-reference → on-invoke → on-demand) is routing.
 CLAUDE.md as a router is routing.
 Retrieval-oriented descriptions that let agents decide "don't follow this" without loading the target are routing.